gbif/ipt/BestPracticesSamplingEventData.md

 ### Sampling-event Data

 The Darwin Core Archive format provides the structural framework for publishing sampling-event data.
 Darwin Core Archives consist of a series of one or more text files, in standard comma- or tab-delimited format.
-The files are logically arranged in a star-like manner with one ***core file***, listing the sampling events (sampling protocol, sample size, location, etc.) surrounded by a number of ‘***extensions***’, that describe related data types (such as species occurrences, measurements or facts, etc).
+The files are logically arranged in a star-like manner with one ***core file***, listing the sampling events (sampling protocol, sample size, location, etc.) surrounded by a number of ‘***extensions***’, that describe related data types (such as species occurrences, measurements or facts related to the sampling event, etc).
 Links between core and extension records are made using an event identifier (***eventID***) data element.
 In this way, many extension records can exist for each single core event record.
 This “star-schema” provides a simple relational data model that supports many types of annotations that are common to sampling-event datasets.

 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/figures/dwc-a_event.png' width="600" height="400" />

 Figure 1.
 Darwin Core Archive data files in 'star schema'

+An alternative way to encode sampling-event data is listing the species occurrence in the core file, surrounded by a number of extensions, that describe the related data types (such as measurements relating to the species occurrences, etc).
+Note listing sampling events in the core file is preferable if a plot or site is the main focus of the study.

+TODO: Provide recommendations on how to work around limitations of DwC-A star schema such as not being able to relate measurements and facts to both events and occurrences in the same dataset.
+The current work around requires publishers to publish separate datasets.
+Note OBIS is prototyping an Extended Measurement or Facts Extension that could also help overcome this limitation.
+Discussion on this prototype extension is taking place in GitHub here.
+However, issues raised that this prototype extension does not explicitly make it clear if the measurement or fact relates to an occurrence or an event.
+One alternative is to add resourceID (and perhaps resourceType?) instead of adding eventID (and occurrenceID) as attribute to the measurement or fact extension as is explored by the OBIS extension.

 ### Data file formatting recommendations